Existence of self-similar profile for a kinetic annihilation model: Conclusion and perspectives

 The convergence, in rescaled variables, to a unique self-similar profile is a well-known feature of kinetic equation exhibiting a lack of collisional invariants.
 In particular, for granular flows described by inelastic hard-spheres, such a self-similar profile (known as the homogeneous cooling state) is known to attract all the solutions to the associated Boltzmann equation yielding a proof of the so-called Ernst-Brito conjecture (see \cite{MiMo3} for a proof and a complete discussion on this topic).

 A related question is also the exact decay of the macroscopic quantities associated to solutions $f(t,v)$ to \eqref{BE}: it has already been observed that the number density

 and the kinetic energy

 are continuously decreasing if $\alpha \in (0,1)$ and converge to zero as $t \to \infty$.
 To determine the precise rate of convergence to zero for such quantities is a physically relevant problem.
+Notice that for the particular solution $f_H(t,v)$ (constructed in \eqref{scalingfpsi} through the self-similar profile) the density $n_H(t)$ and energy $E_H(t)$ satisfy

+for some $C >0$ in the case of true-hard spheres (i.e. whenever $\gamma=1$) as can easily be deduced from \eqref{haff}.
+One may wonder if such a decay is \emph{universal}, i.e. does any solution $f(t,v)$ to \eqref{BE} is such that $n(t)\,E(t)$ behaves as $t^{-2}$ for large times ?
 Partial answers, based upon heuristic and dimensional arguments, are provided by physicists \cite{Piasecki} and it would be interesting to provide a rigorous justification of these results.
 Exploiting again the analogy with the Boltzmann description of granular flows, expliciting the decay rate of the number density and the kinetic energy would be the analogue of the so-called Haff's law for inelastic hard-spheres (see \cite{MiMouh06, AloLo1}).